shanalily/rcos-status-updates/spring_2019/week_08.md

 <!-- > This past week, I was able to implement the the dialog box for creating a new user in the front end.
 I \ -->
 <!-- > learned how to send requests in JavaScript to the backend API. -->

 I added command line options using the optparse-applicative library.
+Now you can specify and output file instead of just printing (this is optional) and there's a help option.
+I was really busy this week so it was good to not have too much work.

 ## This Week's Plan